Are you looking to get divorced fast and cheap?

 For example, if you divorce with children and you say the you are getting sole legal and sole physical custody of your children, chances are the judge will not sign off on the decree of divorce without you going into court and explaining why you are getting sole custody.

-This is why we strongly suggest you hire an attorney for your uncontested divorce.
+This is why we strongly suggest you hire a divorce attorney for your uncontested divorce.

 The fees and costs for filing an uncontested divorce depend on the type of filing.